Silken Velvet Brings Miami and London Vibes to BKC Mumbai - www.lokmattimes.com

 Silken Velvet Brings Miami and London Vibes to BKC Mumbai

-Mumbai (Maharashtra) [India], May 28: Silken Velvet has opened its doors in BKC, Mumbai, bringing a unique blend of ...
+VMPL Mumbai (Maharashtra) [India], May 28: Silken Velvet has opened its doors in BKC, Mumbai, bringing a unique blend ...

 Mumbai (Maharashtra) [India], May 28: Silken Velvet has opened its doors in BKC, Mumbai, bringing a unique blend of dining and nightlife to the city.
 This new establishment combines the sophistication of an internationally-styled Miami club with the diverse culinary offerings of a multi-cuisine restaurant.